daniel-nguyen-401-advanced-javascript/seattle-javascript-401n16/class-03/README.md

 Once we've defined a structure for our data within our JavaScript application, we have to figure out a method for storing that data long-term.
 This is where a **database** comes in.

 When connecting your application to a database, you have a lot of options.
-Many databases use the **Structured Query Language (SQL)** to store and acccess data.
+Many databases use the **Structured Query Language (SQL)** to store and access data.
 If you've had experience with Postgres, then you've used an SQL database.
 There is also the option of using a **non SQL (NoSQL)** database, which doesn't use a standard language but can instead use a variety of languages to access data.
 The fundamental difference between SQL and NoSQL databases, however, is in how the data itself is stored.

-A SQL database can be thought of as more ridgid.
+A SQL database can be thought of as more rigid.
 Everything belongs in defined tables, and you use SQL to filter through those tables.

 A NoSQL database does not impose a structure; instead it uses a system of ids to find the data you're looking for.
 NoSQL databases are handy because they are much more flexible than SQL databases.
 Many startups have tended towards NoSQL databases because it can support changing needs and it can scale up easily.